zenomt/webid-auth-nginx/README.md

 	    "expires_in": 180
 	}

-You can now use the `access_token` with `curl` to access the resource, for the next 180 seconds:
+You can now use the `access_token` with `curl` to access that resource and any others in the same [protection space][prot-space], for the next 180
+seconds:

 	$ curl https://mike.example/wac/check.html -H 'Authorization: Bearer a0wBCgJajBtKX2PZ1-Uy6ATW2unYMeFxqyAXoV12'
 	...